Keyboard shortcuts

 Note: Coordinates are in pixels.

 An extra set of bones is recommended for optimization in the Construct() generic function.
-This is essentially a clone of the original bone array.
+This is a clone of the bones array, but with construction applied to it for use later with Draw().